mterrel/json5-with-undefined/README.md

 Parses a JSON5 string, constructing the JavaScript value or object described by the string.
 An optional reviver function can be provided to perform a transformation on the resulting object before it is returned.

+(**Fork Extension**) `JSON5.parse` accepts the keyword `undefined`, similarly to the keyword `null` and sets properties and other values in the resulting object accordingly.
+This behavior is not configurable.

 #### Syntax
     JSON5.parse(text[, reviver])